• StarRed Nucleic Acid Gel Stain (10000 × )|StarRed Nucleic Acid Gel Stain

 2. Foam staining (staining after electrophoresis)

-1) Prepare agarose gel of appropriate concentration and heat it in a microwave oven until it is completely melted.
+1) Prepare agarose gel of appropriate concentration and heat in a microwave oven until completely melted.

 2) Pour the agarose solution into the gel casting apparatus and insert the comb.
 Let it solidify at room temperature for about 30-60 minutes.